© Crown copyright 2021

 All care homes, except in the event of an active outbreak, should seek to enable:

-indoor visiting by up to 5 ‘named visitors’ for each resident.
-These visitors will need to comply with the arrangements for testing, PPE and social distancing set out in section 2.1 below
+indoor visiting by ‘named visitors’ for each resident.
+These visitors should comply with the arrangements for testing, PPE and limiting close contact set out in section 2.1 below

-every care home resident to choose to nominate an essential care giver who may visit the home to attend to essential care needs.
+every care home resident can choose to nominate an essential care giver who may visit the home to attend to essential care needs.
 The essential care giver should be enabled to visit in all circumstances, including if the care home is in outbreak.
+Essential care givers should not visit if they or the resident they visit are COVID-positive, or if the essential care giver is not fully vaccinated and is notified that they are a close contact of someone who is COVID-positive.
 Essential care givers will need to be supported to follow the same testing arrangements, and the same PPE and infection control arrangements, as care home staff.
 See section 2.2 below.
 Further information on PPE and infection control can be found in the guidance on how to work safely in care homes

 opportunities for every resident to see more people than just their named visitors, by enabling outdoor visiting and ‘screened’ visits.
 See section 2.3 below